 Objective: Improve on last month’s number of outbound leads.

 Get the picture?
 Remember that it takes time and reflection to make goals that challenge and motivate people.
 So don’t rush the process!
 Having something we believe in and want to achieve is the key to being engaged in our work - whether it’s a personal endeavor or a game-changing business project.

 We hope you’ve found this guide both useful and a bit inspirational as well.
-If there’s anything you feel is missing or you have general feedback, contact me directly here.
+If there’s anything you feel is missing on this management framework or you have general feedback drop us an email.
 When you’re ready to learn more about OKRs, drop us a line to see best practices in action in our cloud-based, modular HR platform.
-Or if you have any other questions contact us here: email@example.com
+Or if you have any other questions contact us here: firstname.lastname@example.org